apache/doris-website/versioned_docs/version-3.0/admin-manual/config/fe-config.md

 Default value: 2000

 For auto-partitioned tables to prevent users from accidentally creating a large number of partitions, the number of partitions allowed per OLAP table is `max_auto_partition_num`.
 Default 2000.

+#### `profile_manager_gc_interval_seconds`

+Default value: 1

+Used to control the interval at which ProfileManager performs profile garbage collection.
+During garbage collection, ProfileManager purges excess and expired profiles from memory and disk to save memory.